 Save the Date Photo Ideas

 Your save the date cards are the first thing to tick off your wedding checklist and are your guests’ first glimpse of your big day.
 As well as serving the more practical purpose of letting your guests know the date and location of your wedding, your save the date cards are also a chance to hint at the delights that your wedding has in store.
-Photo save the date cards are a great way to get across your excitement about your engagement and are an easy way to inject personality and originality into your wedding stationery.
+Photo save the dates are a great way to get across your excitement about your engagement and are an easy way to inject personality and originality into your wedding stationery.
 Choosing a memorable photo is the easiest way to make your save the date cards stand out from the crowd so here are a few save the date photo ideas to get you started.

 Flash your ring